 The Good and Bad of Microblading.

-Don’t get me wrong, there’s more good than bad, but that mostly depends on who does your brows.
-If you’re lucky you have a glimpse of an eyebrow (unlike me, see bottom picture below) and it would be more difficult to mess up your brows.
-Whether your choice is based on taking minutes off your morning routine or the ease of waking up with a full set of brows; be sure to do ample research and choose your microblader wisely.
+Whether your choice to micro-blade your eyebrows is based off of taking minutes from your morning routine or you’d like to wake up with a full set of perfect brows; be sure to do ample research and choose your micro-blader wisely.
 If you’re in the DMV I highly recommend Deyonne from Huemon Beauty, she’s professional, easy to talk to and keeps a clean workspace!

-About a month ago, I went to Deyonne and she blessed me with the beautiful eyebrows I have now.
-About 15-30 mins of the apportionment is used to map out the placement of the brows- see full video of process in the link above.
+About a month ago, I went to Deyonne and she adorned me with the beautiful eyebrows I have now.
+About 15-30 mins of the appointment time is used to map out the placement of the brows.
 This I loved because I knew exactly what they’d look like.
-I was able to tell her exactly how I wanted the hair strokes to look and the direction I wanted them to look.
+I was able to tell her exactly how I wanted the hair strokes to look and the direction I wanted them to go.
 This process is 100% customizable.
-At first she mapped my arch a little too high, I showed her how I typically wear my brows and she reshaped them until I was happy.
+At first she mapped my arch a little too high, I showed her how I typically wore my brows and she reshaped them until I was happy.
 Deyonne does three different types of brow strokes.
 Stokes that look like individual hairs, shading which looks like a semi-dark line of makeup or a combination of the two aka Ombré.